-Paul J. Saunders is President of the Energy Innovation Reform Project (EIRP) and a thought leader on energy, energy technology, climate policy, and geopolitics.
-He was previously Executive Director of the Center for the National Interest (CFTNI) and remains a member of the Center’s Board of Directors and a Senior Fellow in U.S. Foreign Policy at CFTNI.
-He was the Center’s Chief Operating Officer and directed its U.S.-Russian Relations Program in addition to leading projects on other issues, including energy and climate change and U.S.-Japan relations.
+Saunders is currently serving as President of the Center for the National Interest (CFTNI), where he was Executive Director and Chief Operating Officer from 2005 to 2019.
+As Executive Director, Saunders directed CFTNI’s U.S.-Russian Relations Program in addition to leading projects on other issues, including energy and climate change and U.S.-Japan relations.
 He was also Associate Publisher of the foreign policy magazine The National Interest, published bi-monthly by the Center for the National Interest.

 Mr. Saunders served in the Bush Administration from 2003 to 2005 as Senior Advisor to the Under Secretary of State for Global Affairs.
 In that capacity, he worked on a broad range of transnational issues, including energy and climate change as well as a variety of regional issues.
 Earlier, Mr. Saunders served as Director of CFTNI from 1997 to 2003 and was Assistant Director from its founding in 1994 until 1997.
 In 2000, he was a Senior Policy Advisor to the Speaker’s Advisory Group on Russia, established by the Republican Policy Committee of the U.S. House of Representatives.